SITE Centers (NYSE:SITC) Lifted to Overweight at KeyCorp

-SITE Centers (NYSE:SITC) was upgraded by KeyCorp from a “sector weight” rating to an “overweight” rating in a report issued on Wednesday, Price Targets.com reports.
-The brokerage presently has a $15.00 target price on the stock.
-KeyCorp’s target price would indicate a potential upside of 11.77% from the company’s current price.
+KeyCorp upgraded shares of SITE Centers (NYSE:SITC) from a sector weight rating to an overweight rating in a report issued on Wednesday morning, Benzinga reports.
+The firm currently has $15.00 price objective on the stock.

+The business also recently disclosed a quarterly dividend, which will be paid on Tuesday, April 6th.
+Stockholders of record on Thursday, March 18th will be paid a $0.11 dividend.
+This represents a $0.44 annualized dividend and a dividend yield of 3.17%.
+This is a positive change from SITE Centers’s previous quarterly dividend of $0.05.
+The ex-dividend date is Wednesday, March 17th.
+SITE Centers’s dividend payout ratio (DPR) is presently 15.75%.

-In other news, Director Alexander Otto sold 150,000 shares of SITE Centers stock in a transaction that occurred on Thursday, December 17th.
-The shares were sold at an average price of $10.45, for a total value of $1,567,500.00.
-Following the transaction, the director now directly owns 30,654,518 shares of the company’s stock, valued at $320,339,713.10.
-The transaction was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
-Over the last three months, insiders sold 889,412 shares of company stock worth $9,166,662.
-21.40% of the stock is currently owned by insiders.
+In other news, Director Alexander Otto sold 479,314 shares of the firm’s stock in a transaction that occurred on Tuesday, December 15th.
+The stock was sold at an average price of $10.29, for a total value of $4,932,141.06.
+Following the completion of the sale, the director now directly owns 31,156,418 shares of the company’s stock, valued at approximately $320,599,541.22.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through the SEC website.
+Insiders sold a total of 889,412 shares of company stock valued at $9,166,662 over the last ninety days.
+Corporate insiders own 21.40% of the company’s stock.

 SITE Centers is an owner and manager of open-air shopping centers that provide a highly-compelling shopping experience and merchandise mix for retail partners and consumers.
 The Company is a self-administered and self-managed REIT operating as a fully integrated real estate company, and is publicly traded on the New York Stock Exchange under the ticker symbol SITC.